volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 };
 ```

-Let's see how we can block a property from being deleted:
+Let's look at how we can block a property from being deleted:

 ```javascript
 const user = {